imagej/imagej.github.io/_pages/plugins/sholl-analysis.md

 3. Press *More » [Cf. Segmentation](#Cf._Segmentation "wikilink")* to visually inspect the two thresholded phases: *arbor* and *background*.
 4. Problems?
 Read the [FAQs](#FAQ "wikilink").

 {% include tip id='Paper' tip='This program is described in [Nature methods](http://www.nature.com/nmeth/journal/v11/n10/full/nmeth.3125.html) .
-The manuscript uses ""Sholl Analysis"" to describe and classify morphologically challenging cells and is accompanied by a [Supplementary Note](http://www.nature.com/nmeth/journal/v11/n10/extref/nmeth.3125-S1.pdf) that presents the software in greater detail.
+The manuscript uses *Sholl Analysis* to describe and classify morphologically challenging cells and is accompanied by a [Supplementary Note](http://www.nature.com/nmeth/journal/v11/n10/extref/nmeth.3125-S1.pdf) that presents the software in greater detail.
 Please [cite it](#faq:citing "wikilink") when acknowledging the plugin in your published research.' %}

 ### Startup ROI